 Traveling in Iceland was so amazing I just had to share my experience.
-I realize this is not a travel blog… BUT I would be remiss if I didn’t write an in-depth blog post about my amazing time and beautiful wedding in Iceland in July.
+I realize this is not a travel blog… BUT I would be remiss if I didn’t write an in-depth blog post about my amazing time and beautiful wedding in Iceland.
 This post is a LONG time coming.
-Once I got back from my whirlwind wedding/honeymoon, I had to get back on the horse and plan my stateside wedding in October which led right into my busiest season.
+Once I got back from my whirlwind wedding/honeymoon, I had to immediately plan my stateside wedding in October.
+Of course that wedding led right into my busiest season.
 So here I am, on the other side of 2016, finally writing this long-awaited entry.

 First off, my crazy Icelandic journey started 3 years ago (maybe even further back but I can definitively say 3 years ago I wrote in my 101 in 1001 Challenge to go to Iceland) I have been obsessed with this place for awhile.
 My (now) husband and I, who have been together 7.5 years didn’t do a lot of traveling after our first two years together.
 We decided to forego travel to save up for more practical things like a house and paying off bills #ADULTING!
 But in the back of my mind was wanderlust.
 I am well-travelled, in my twenties I spent my time road-tripping (20 states so far) and backpacking through Europe (16 Countries and counting) and it’s something I was absolutely itching for.
 We discussed our plans after we were able to get our home about marriage and travel, he wanted one (marriage) and I wanted the other (travel) so why not both!